limianwang/osmos-lite/README.md

 1. **Create a driver instance.** A driver instance connects Osmos to a data store.
 [Learn more about drivers](docs/drivers/index.md).

-1. **Install and invoke zero or more plugins.** Plugins allow you to extend the functionality provided by Osmos.
-They are, of course, optional.
-[Learn more about plugins](docs/plugins.md)

 1. **Define your schemas.** A schema describes the structure of a document, and defines how its data is transformed and validated.
 [Learn more about schemas](docs/schema.md)

 1. **Define your models.** A model applies a schema to data that is extracted from a data store's specific bucket.
 [Learn more about models](docs/model.md)